Grant Enfinger: Other racing

 In March 2019, Enfinger made his Michelin Pilot Challenge sports car debut at Sebring International Raceway, driving a Ford for Multimatic Motorsports alongside ThorSport Racing teammates Matt Crafton, Ben Rhodes, and Myatt Snider.

 Personal life

 Enfinger was born in Fairhope, Alabama, located in Baldwin County on the Gulf of Mexico, in 1985.
 Enfinger attended the University of South Alabama, graduating in 2007 with a bachelor's degree in marketing.

 Enfinger married Michelle Dupre on January 16, 2016, in Fairhope, Alabama.
-They have one son, Carson, born in June 2021.
+They have one son, Carson, born in June 2021, and will have a second child as he announced in his post-race interview after winning at Gateway in 2023 that his wife Michelle is pregnant.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)